 Many companies hire sales trainers who are responsible for training recently hired sales professionals.
-More forward thinking companies not only make sure their new hires are sufficiently trained but that sales training continues throughout a sales professional's career.
+More forward-thinking companies not only make sure their new hires are sufficiently trained but that sales training continues throughout a sales professional's career.

-Is on the job sales training right for you?
+Is on-the-job sales training right for you?
 Take inventory of your team and identify who has the interest and basic skill set to be a trainer.
-If you can't single out 1 or more, then think about making sales training a job function of everyone of your employees.
+If you can't single out 1 or more, then think about making sales training a job function of every one of your employees.
 The more exposure to different styles, ideas, thought processes and experience is a wonderful way to handle sales training.

 02Organized Sales Training